jeremmfr/terraform-provider-junos/docs/resources/security_nat_static_rule.md

 -> **Note:** One of `destination_address` or `destination_address_name` arguments is required.

 - **name** (Required, String, Forces new resource)
-  Name of rule.
+  Static Rule name.
 - **rule_set** (Required, String, Forces new resource)
-  Name of rule-set.
+  Static nat rule-set name.
 - **destination_address** (Optional, String)
-  CIDR of destination address for rule match.
+  CIDR destination address to match.
 - **destination_address_name** (Optional, String)
-  Destination address from address book for rule match.
+  Destination address from address book to match.
 - **destination_port** (Optional, Number)
-  Destination port or lower limit of port range for rule match.
+  Destination port or lower limit of port range to match.
 - **destination_port_to** (Optional, Number)
-  Port range upper limit for rule match.
+  Port range upper limit to match.
 - **source_address** (Optional, Set of String)
-  List of CIDR source address for rule match.
+  CIDR source address to match.
 - **source_address_name** (Optional, Set of String)
-  List of source address from address book for rule match.
+  Source address from address book to match.
 - **source_port** (Optional, Set of String)
-  List of source port for rule match.
+  Source port to match.
   Format need to be `x` or `x to y`.
 - **then** (Required, Block)
   Declare `then` configuration.